 How are tonic-clonic seizures treated?

-If you think that your child, loved one or yourself, may be having tonic-clonic seizures, please talk to your doctor or your child or loved one’s doctor as soon as possible.
+If you think your child, loved one, or yourself may be having tonic-clonic seizures, please talk to the doctor soon as possible.
 Tonic-clonic seizures can lead to injury and in some rare cases death.
-Getting these diagnosed and treated is essential.
+Getting these diagnosed and treated quickly is essential.

 - Managing Your Epilepsy

 - First Aid

 - 2017 Revised Classification of Seizures